Michael-Nolan/Public/Simulations/AV_Insurance/AVInsurance.md

 25/50/25 should be read as:
 * Up to $25,000 per injured person's medical expenses.
 * Up to $50,000 total medical expenses per crash.
-* up to %25,000 total property damage per crash.
+* Up to $25,000 total property damage per crash.

 It should be clear that minimums of 25/50/25 are laughable low in 2025 given the cost of medical care and the cost of a new cars.